7 Ways to Encourage Positive Behaviour in your Dog

 Discourage Him from Biting and Nipping

-When puppies are teething, they bite on things to relieve from the pain and irritation.
+When puppies are teething, they bite on things to relieve the pain and irritation.
 Biting and nipping are also a form of expression for dogs.
 When they crave your attention or express their interest, they often lick and bite which may be dangerous for you or others.
 To discourage him from doing so, you can either use the swap trick or pretend to be very hurt.
 Dogs love toys.
 When your dog or puppy is chewing on something, you can replace it with its toy and easily manage the problem.
 And when he bites on your hands or feet, you can pretend to be very hurt and your dog will stop immediately thinking it is painful for you.
-If none of the tricks work, you can discourage such behaviour by ignoring him.
-The lack of attention will surely stop him biting and nipping.
+If none of the tricks works, you can discourage such behaviour by ignoring him.
+The lack of attention will surely stop him from biting and nipping.
+You can also get some related tims about this here.

 Things you must NEVER DO while training your dog-